What Languages Are Spoken In Australia?

 The immigration trend has now changed to the extent that English is slowly losing its importance and other languages are replacing it.
 This doesn’t mean that immigrants don’t speak English, as they have to pass English tests before they are allowed to migrate into Australia.
 In the early stages of the life of an immigrant, their native language would accompany them and would continue to be used in the family environment until children have passed through the Australian education system, where the only language used is English.
 Unless a language is actively maintained by the family and the country they live in the native language will start to lose its importance, but that can take several decades.

 The other languages spoken in the country depend on which countries in Australia people come from.
 The top countries are Arabic-speaking countries, China, Italy, Vietnam, and Greece.
 Second to English is Mandarin with 2.5 percent of Australia’s population speaking the language, followed by Arabic with 1.4 percent speakers; thirdly Cantonese with 1.2 percent of speakers and Italian and Vietnamese attracting 1.2 percent.
 Greek is also spoken too, but Greeks were early migrants to Australia and the language does not have so much importance today.
-Added to this percentage is the 1 percent of the population that speak indigenous languages, of which there are at least 50 languages spoken today.
+Added to this percentage is the 1 percent of the population that speak indigenous languages, of which there are at least 50 languages spoken in Australia today.

 Top Languages Spoken in Australia